pedasmith/BluetoothDeviceController/BluetoothDeviceController/Assets/HelpFiles/Help_Versions.md

 ## Version 1.12, 2025-02-07

-Added support for the ThermPro TP357 Thermometer / Hygrometer (Humidity meter) and fixed all of the data charting.
+Added support for the ThermoPro TP357 Thermometer / Hygrometer (Humidity meter) and fixed all of the data charting.